Recruiting and Retention of a Diverse Faculty

 Provost's Diversity Institute for Faculty Development 2017

 The 2017 Provost’s Diversity Institute for Faculty Development was created to offer University of Pittsburgh faculty the opportunity to increase awareness about diversity and develop the skills needed to teach in a diverse, multicultural environment.
 Whether it’s expanding your diversity mindfulness in classroom discussions or designing learning activities that incorporate a variety of perspectives, this institute is appropriate for any full- or part-time faculty member who wants to deepen their teaching practice.
-We strongly encourage your participation.
-These events are open to all faculty.

 Seminars on Race and Gender in Teaching